 - Looks at the game as a job

-- Knows how much volume he can and has to play
+- Knows how much volume they can realistically manage

-- Regularly works on his game in order to further improve results
+- Regularly works on their game in order to further improve results

-- Tries constantly maximizing his profits with the best cashback/rakeback deals
+- Constantly strives to maximizing profits with the best cashback/rakeback deals

-Winning Player #1 – Can prove to be a Winning Player
+#1 – Proof of being a Winning Player

-A real poker grinder who made enough profit on a meaningful sample size can be considered a proven winning player.
-This is easy to understand but in practice often difficult to demonstrate.
+A genuine poker grinder, with sufficient profit from a meaningful sample size, can be considered a proven winning player.
+This is easy to understand but in practice can be quite difficult to demonstrate.
 The question is: How can I prove that I am a winning player?
 In addition, how big is a meaningful sample size?

 At what point am I a winning player?

 This depends, of course, on your main game.
-An MTT or SNG Grinder measures his win rate in ROI (return on investment) whereas a cash game player tracks profit in BB/100 (big bet per 100 hands).
+An MTT or SNG grinder, for example, measures their win rate in terms of ROI (return on investment), whereas a cash game player tracks profit in Big Blinds win per 100 hands.
 As long as the ROI or BB/100 is positive – no matter how high the value is – you are a winning player.
 Of course, it is not enough to prove that you are a long-term winning player.
-The higher the value and the sample size, the more likely you are a winning player and the more reliable your win rate is.
+The higher the value and the sample size, the more likely you are a winning player, and the more reliable your win rate is.

 How big is a meaningful sample size?

-A solid SNG player playing 10max with 5% ROI can occasionally have a breakeven period of 1000 and more SNG’s.
+A solid SNG player playing 10max with 5% ROI can occasionally have a breakeven period of 1,000 and more SNG’s.
 Similarly as a cash game player you can have swings of up to 50,000 and more hands.
 The chances are low but we can’t ignore them.
-Poker is a gamble in the short term and a winning player must accept that as well as have a bankroll (and bankroll management) that can sustain such periods.
+Poker is a gamble in the short-term and a winning player must accept that as well as have a bankroll (and bankroll management) that can sustain such periods.

-With this mindset the game is more or less a job.
-A job with unpredictable swings.
-But the only way to compensate variance is high volume in terms of hands/games played.
-Thus, we need to play a lot +EV poker to make money in the long run.
+With this mindset the game is a job, albeit one with unpredictable swings, and the only way to compensate for variance is high volume in terms of hands/games played.
+Thus, we need to play a lot of +EV poker to make money in the long-run.

 What happens if a winning player has a losing streak?

-Here the bankroll management and savings come into play.
-Every real good poker player who plays poker for a living, needs to have enough savings to withstand downswings.
-After all, such a negative period could last as long as three or four months – that’s a lot of living expenses.
+Here is where bankroll management and savings come into play.
+Every genuinely good poker player who makes a living from poker needs to have enough savings to withstand downswings.
+After all, such a negative period could last as long as three or four months – that’s a lot of living expenses!

 What do I do if I lose half my BR?
 Is my mindset good enough?